pryv/service-core/README.md

 _Prerequisites:_ Node v6.9.5, Yarn v0.20.3, Mongo DB v2.6+ (needs at least 4GB of free disk space for the initial database), Nginx (optional, skip if you don't need the proxy server).

+You will need to install 'node-gyp' globally as well: `yarn global add node-gyp`.
+Your environment needs to support C/C++ compilation.
+On Linux, this includes `sudo apt-get install build-essentials`, on Mac OS X this is XCode + Command Line Utilities.

 Then just `yarn install`.

 ### Top Level Directories